Review of: Acorns

 How Round-Ups Work

-For example, I spent $22.43 at the gas station this week, and $0.57 was added to my Round-Up balance.
-Once the total reaches $5, the money is withdrawn from my bank account and added to my Acorns investment.
+For example, I spent $22.43 at the gas station this week, and 57 cents was added to my Round-Up balance.
+Once the Round-Up total reaches $5, the money will be withdrawn from my bank account and added to my Acorns investment.

-You can choose which transactions you want to include in your Round-Up amount or set it to automatic and it will calculate all of your transactions that are eligible.
+You can choose which transactions you want to include in your Round-Up amount or set it to “automatic,” in which case Acorns will apply the feature to all eligible transactions.

-Additionally, you can deposit cash reward bonuses from your bank or other rewards programs you participate in.
-Or choose to invest lump sum amounts in addition to your Round-Up deposits.
+Additionally, you can deposit cash reward bonuses from your bank or another rewards programs that you participate in.
+Or you can choose to invest lump sum amounts in addition to your Round-Up deposits.
 If you prefer, you can set up recurring deposits on a daily, weekly or monthly schedule.